 Mental Health

 State funding for Mental Health programs changed from a fee-for-service payment method, to capitated payments under a managed care system.

 Capitation for Medicaid is an "at risk" funding.
 State general fund revenues are to serve priority population residents up to resources available.
 If overspending occurs in either funding stream, Mental Health has a fund balance of State and non-County dollars that can be used.
 In addition, an Internal Service fund has been established to accommodate this risk.

-COPS Universal
+COPS Universal/Sheriff Contracts

 Beginning in 1997, the Federal government provided grants to townships that contract with the County to provide community policing services in order to enhance local law enforcement in their area.
 The grants were intended as "seed money" to start the community policing projects, and they typically lasted three years.
-As the graph to the right shows, no federal funding remains.
-Although the County is contributing to the program, the local units are funding most of

-Community Policing Funding

-1999 2000 2001 2002 2003 2004 2005 2006

-Federal --Local Units --County Funding

-Workforce Investment Act Funds -

-Intergovernmental Revenue

-2000 2001 2002 2003 2004 2005 2006 2007

-the expenditures.
-Future revenues will increase with the expenditure growth.
+All of these grants have expired, but in most cases, the programs were continued with contributions from local units discussed previously.

 Workforce Investment Act Funds

 Workforce Investment Act (WIA) are federal funds received for training and employment programs for underemployed and economically disadvantaged citizens.
-The 2007 budget amount shows only the estimated revenues to be received from the State.
-Conservative

-\$1,800,000 \$1,600,000

-\$1,400,000

-\$1,200,000 \$1,000,000

-\$800,000

-\$600,000

-\$400,000 \$200,000

-budgeting requires us to not budget carryover dollars until approved by the State.
-Consequently, 2007 revenues indicate a significant decrease.
+The 2008 budget amount shows only the estimated revenues to be received from the State.
+Conservative budgeting requires us to not budget carryover dollars until approved by the State.
+Consequently, 2008 revenues indicate a significant decrease.
 However, this decrease is unlikely to materialize since the County typically receives additional grants during the year in addition to the carryover dollars from the previous years.

-The graph to the right shows that Intergovernmental revenue for the WIA funds has been increasing in the last couple of years.
+The graph above also shows that Intergovernmental revenue for the WIA funds has been increasing in the last couple of years.
 Future funding will depend on the availability of federal funds and the economic status of the County in relation to other Michigan Counties.

-4,000,000 3,000,000

-2,000,000

-1.000.000
+Child Care

 This revenue represents the 50% subsidy by the State for net child care costs excluding state institutions.
 In the last two years, the County has made adjustments to its existing programs that allow them to be eligible for State funding.
 In 2005, 7.25 full time equivalents were moved from the General Fund to the Child Care Fund to take advantage of the funding available for community intervention programs.
 An additional 3 full time equivalents were moved during 2006.
 These program adjustments have changed the funding formula for Juvenile Services overall.
-As

-Child Care Fund Intergovernmental

-Revenue

-133 recently as 2002, the County's share of Juvenile programs was 71.5% of total expenditures.
-With the 2007 budget, that funding percentage is dropping to 51.8% of total expenditures.
+As recently as 2002, the County's share of Juvenile programs was 71.5% of total expenditures.
+With the 2008 budget, that funding percentage is dropping to 48.3% of total expenditures.
 In the future, revenues in this fund are expected to rise in tandem with expenditures.

 Charges for Services

 General Fund: In the General Fund, there are three main sources of charges for services.
 Court Costs, Indirect Cost Allocation, and Register of Deeds revenue.

 Court Costs

 Court Costs are costs assessed for criminal cases and traffic violations.
 The majority of these revenues are collected in the District and Circuit court.
 The County anticipates moderate increases as population and thus caseload increases.
 In addition, as more deputies are added through grants and township funding, revenue from traffic violations are also likely to increase due to enhanced patrols.

 Register of Deeds Revenue